vitoriagarcia/twitter_pipeline_airflow/README.md

 source .venv/bin/activate
 ```

-## 4 Create an file called config.py to store the Twitter API secrets
+## 4 Create a file called config.py to store the Twitter API secrets

 ## 5 Create an EC2 instance at AWS that uses Ubuntu

 ## 6 Save the credentials in this folder

+## 7 Create the code that do the operations you want

-## 7 In the AWS Console, click in 'Connect' > SSH Client.
+## 8 In the AWS Console, click in 'Connect' > SSH Client.
 Run the command that starts with:
 ```bash
 chmod 400